Morel, Nicholas and Morel & Hughes, Robert

 The new furniture supplied for the Glass Drawing Room included a pair of gilt fire screens, a pair of gilt footstools, a Turkish divan or woolsack and an oblong aburra and canary wood sofa table with stuffed foot rail which cost £221 16s.
 Repairs were carried out to furniture supplied by Adam, including strengthening a carved side table with iron plates and adding two new legs and a back rail, new carving by Mr Ponsonby, for £9 18s, and ‘thoroughly repairing and strengthening’ the frames of two semi-circular pier tables with marble tops inlaid with scagliola, again with new carving by Mr Ponsonby, for £7 14s.
 These tables, which stood on the window wall in the Glass Drawing Room are now in the Red Drawing Room at Syon Park, Middlx.
 Morel and Hughes also provided new curtains and draperies for the room besides repairing the frames and renewing the upholstery of the sofas, confidantes and twelve cabriole chairs, and covering them with ‘green ground rosette silk’ and matching silk and gimp.
 New squabs and pillows were also provided for the sofas and confidantes.

-The bergères, one of which is now in the V & A, were originally described by Morel and Hughes as ‘from the antique of your Grace's aburra wood, highly polished and richly carved and gilt with ornamental trusses, foliage leaves, scroll sides and tablets back seats stuffed with the best horse hair in canvas, standing on brass socket castors’ at a cost of £225 16s for the pair.
-The mention of aburra wood, similar to rosewood and native to Nigeria, is interesting since it was apparently supplied by the Duke, and family tradition suggests that he had been presented with it by the King of Portugal.
+The bergères, one of which is now in the V & A, were originally described by Morel and Hughes as ‘from the antique of your Grace's aburra wood, highly polished and richly carved and giltwith ornamental trusses, foliage leaves, scroll sides and tablets back seats stuffed with the best horse hair in canvas, standing on brass socket castors’ at a cost of £225 16s for the pair.
+Aburra wood is probably a corruption of Albuera wood, a synonym for zebrawood or goncalo alves from Brazil.
+The use of this is interesting since it was apparently supplied by the Duke, and family tradition suggests that he had been presented with it by the King of Portugal.
 Upholstery of grey striped silk with rosettes finished with silk gimps and cord cost £5 18s for the pair.
 The light chairs, two of which are now at Towneley Hall Museum and Art Gallery, Burnley, were also made of aburra wood supplied by the Duke, and cost £189 12s for the set of eight.
 Reference was made to the furniture supplied by Morel and Hughes for Northumberland House by Rudolf Ackermann in The Repository of Arts, March 1825, pl.
 17, where a carved and gilded armchair with sphinxes supporting the arms was illustrated.
 This apparently ‘reminds the spectator of the splendid furniture lately executed for the Duke of Northumberland by Messrs.
 Morell and Hughes’.
 Robert Hughes in fact continued to supply furniture for the Duke and apparently worked at Syon in 1826 and 1829 after his association with Morel had ended.
 In 1829 Hughes supplied two long sofas for the Red Drawing Room at Syon, their design reflecting that of the Neo-classical suite of seat furniture designed for the room by Robert Adam in the late 1760s, but with Rococo ornament on the arms which was highly fashionable in the late 1820s.
-The sofas, which cost £587 12s and were upholstered in a Spitalfields copy of the original wall hangings, are now in the V & A. Nicholas Morel's working life spans a very interesting period in the development of Regency furniture from the Anglo-French late Neo-classical style of the 1790s through to the rich and opulent pieces produced by him and Robert Hughes in the 1820s.
-Until more documented pieces of furniture by the partnership or by Morel himself are found it is necessary to speculate about the range of pieces produced, but the surviving examples, although few in number, are evidence of an important cabinet maker and of an interesting partnership.
-F.C.
+The sofas, which cost £587 12s and were upholstered in a Spitalfields copy of the original wall hangings, are now in the V & A.